greyatom-school/the-minerva-project/FEWD/sprint_1/ark_studio/project.md

 **BONUS TIP** - If there are any color that has not been specified, then follow these steps:

-- Load the template (Image of the UI of the site) in chrome or firefox.
+- Load the image (Template of the site) in chrome or firefox.
+(Right click -> open in your browser of choice among the 2)
 - Install [Colorzilla](https://www.colorzilla.com/chrome/help.html) for your browser.
 - Now, you can pick colors from the image
 - :)